mgamio/blog/_posts/2022-01-06-open-closed-principle.markdown

 ### Suddenly an unexpected scenario arises.

-The developer leaves the company, and a new one arrives.
+The developer leaves the company, and a new one arrives—for example, You.

 As developers, we usually receive tasks to do maintenance in projects that do not belong to us; specifically, we never created that code.